 Former patients of Johns Hopkins gynecologist Dr. Nikita Levy are experiencing unimaginable trauma.
-As a Partner of the Law Firm Schochor and Staton, P.A., I am involved with 8,000 victims of Dr. Levy’s unimaginable violations.
+As a Partner of the Law Firm Schochor, Staton, Goldberg, and Cardea, P.A., I am involved with 8,000 victims of Dr. Levy’s unimaginable violations.

 In my many years of working with victims, I’ve learned how families can help in the recovery process.
 Victims of Dr. Nikita Levy will need family support.
 After a violation, victims may be openly upset, even hysterical, or they may be numb and seemingly calm.
 For purpose of this discussion, we are calling Dr. Levy’s wrongful conduct, including sexual boundary violations, as the “assault.”